x0rb3l/robelcampbell/_posts/2021-05-11-ETBD_OSEP_Review.md

 ### Tips
 - Do all the challenge labs and take good notes.
 - Try and do all the extra miles if possible
 - Save all of your code.
 Throughout the course you will be crafting your own payloads and tweaking them.
-Make sure you hold on to them and back them up as you will be using theses on the exam.
+Make sure you hold on to them and back them up as you will be using these on the exam.
 - Everything you need to know is in the course materials.
 I think Offsec's new model of training really helps students with having all the necessary knowledge to succeed.

 ### Conclusion